uwdata/visual-embedding/README.md

 Evaluating Tensor Glyphs
 -------------------------
 Can we evaluate visualizations without running user studies?
-Models, of any sort, are particularly useful if they provide predictive and evaluative power, going beyond being descriptive.
+Models, of any sort, are particularly useful if they have predictive and evaluative power, going beyond being descriptive.